Mon 11am–7pm | Tue–Wed 7am–4pm | Thu 7am–2pm | Fri by appt

 Frequently Asked Questions

-With a long track record across medicine and dentistry, botulinum toxin has held FDA approval for chronic migraine since 2011.
-Given by a trained clinician like Dr. Lauren Brammeier, who knows jaw anatomy well, it is considered very safe.
-We'll go over your health history and any contraindications at your consultation.
+Yes, Botox for TMJ is considered very safe.
+Botulinum toxin has a long track record across both medicine and dentistry, and it has held FDA approval for chronic migraine since 2011.
+When it is administered by a trained clinician like Dr. Lauren Brammeier, who understands jaw and facial anatomy in detail, the treatment is both precise and predictable.

 Still have questions?
 We're glad to walk you through it all at a no-pressure consultation.